 (NOTE: I updated this review with revised links on July 21, 2015.
 I then reorganized the review and added opinion, some more trivia and the further updating of links on Dec.
 17, 2017.
-As of Dec.
-17, 2017, this is the most read movie review on my blog.)
+I further expanded the review and updated links on April 27, 2018.)

 It was only a taste of things to come when company executives moved to do a buyout of RJR Nabisco in the late 1980s.
-Throw in executive excess, the rise of “junk bonds” and sleazy maneuvers along Wall Street and you have “Barbarians at the Gate,” a really wonderful 1993 offering from HBO.
+Throw in executive excess, the rise of “junk bonds” and the eternal sleazy maneuvers along Wall Street and you have “Barbarians at the Gate,” a really wonderful 1993 offering from HBO.

 The plot is simple: The chief executive of the giant tobacco-food conglomerate RJR Nabisco sees trouble on the horizon and takes a liking to the new-to-Wall Street practice of buying out the company; he then spurns the junk bond kings of the time; the whole thing turns nasty as the dollar high-water mark reaches drowning levels; and the whole thing spins out with only a couple of people (and a bunch of stockholders) really happy with the whole thing.